Kim Kardashian Has Removed 'West' From Her Social Media Handles

 🚨 NATIONAL EMERGENCY KIM KARDASHIAN REMOVED “WEST” FROM HER TWITTER AND INSTA HANDLES 🚨 pic.twitter.com/JEoQQL5S7V— Tyler McCall (@eiffeltyler) January 3, 2017

-The Selfish author took down the name West from her accounts on Twitter, Instagram, and Facebook.
-Kardashian also has changed the profile picture, which could be a sign that she might be returning to social media.

-Since changing her name for a moment, Kim has since added the name West back to her profile.
-However, Kardashian’s fans on social media were quick to take a screenshot of the moment that the she changed it.

-Most recently, the reports of the couple calling it quits surfaced on the week before Christmas, the Kardashian clan reportedly gathered to discuss the divorce, according to a source close to the family.
+Most recently on the week before Christmas, the Kardashian clan reportedly gathered to discuss the divorce, according to a source close to the family.

 “It was basically to discuss how to proceed privately and publicly with what’s going on with his health and his and Kim’s relationship.”
 The source continued by saying, “Things got to a point where Kanye refused to discuss his health anymore and demanded that they all butt out of his affairs.”